free5ty1e/lolcatter/README.md

 * Tapping on the Preferences icon will bring up a preferences screen, where the user can change the base Flickr feed URL and search tag to their heart's desire.
 Can also enable / disable shake detection here.

-* Long-pressing the image will result in toggling visibility of the title textbox, for an unobscured view
+* Long-pressing the image will result in toggling visibility of the title textbox, for an unobscured view.
+This sticks until the user long-presses a lolcat image again.

 * Current in-memory Flickr feed count and current image index are displayed to the left of the title, (02/15) for example for lolcat #2 out of 15 in the current feed